invtrdan/SchoolHacks.github.io/README.md

+# School Hacks
-The ultimate tool to map out your semester.
+## The ultimate tool to map out your semester.